pantheon-systems/ci-scripts/README.md

 Customize the **require** section to contain the modules and themes needed for your project.
 You might want to try using [drush composer-generate](https://www.drupal.org/project/composer_generate) to get started.
 If you want to run your site on Pantheon, then you should keep "pantheon-systems/drops-7" as your main component; otherwise, you may replace this with "drupal/drupal" if you prefer.

-The **require-dev** section contains the components needed by this project (including a reference to this project itself as the first item).
-If you alter any of the selections here, you will fundamentally alter the way these scripts operate; only do this if you really understand all of the implications.
+The custom installers in the **require** section of your composer.json file control the way the components in your project are installed.
+Always keep these items at the top, so that they are available at the very beginning of the installation process.
+Modules and themes listed before the custom installers might not install correctly.

 #### Travis